 The following is a brief list of sources of possible assistance.
 IAC does not specifically endorse nor guarantee the availability of any of the following.
 You can also contact us to get your questions answered.

 - Help Us Adopt offers adoption grants up to $5,000.
 They provide grants to LGBT and heterosexual families.

 - Adopt America Network offers subsidies to families adopting from foster care.

-- A Child Waits Foundation offers loans to adoptive parents adopting internationally.
+- A Child Waits Foundation offers grants and low-interest loans to adoptive parents adopting internationally.

 - God’s Grace Adoption Ministry offers adoption grants and no-interest loans to eligible Christian adoptive families.